sssachinsharma52/python_selenium/README.md

 and when asked for **URL**, paas values like  https://www.facebook.com/ in proper format as mentioned.

+## Alternative

+### NOTE: You can also install the above pre-requisties using the install_packages.sh script.
+Run chmod +x install_packages.sh && ./install_packages.sh

 ## Solution:
 I have done it in two different ways which are explained below: